 Pipeline Safety: Safety of Gas Gathering Pipelines: Extension of Reporting Requirements, Regulation of Large, High-Pressure Lines, and Other Related Amendments.
 This rule was published in November of 2021.
-At this time, NW Natural does not operate gas gathering lines.
+At this time NW Natural does not operate gas gathering lines and is in compliance with the published rule.

-11.3 PHMSA Rulemaking Docket No. PHMSA-2011-0023
+11.3 PHMSA Rulemaking Docket No. PHMSA-2011-0023;

-[Amdt.
-No. 192-132] RIN 2137-AF39

-Pipeline Safety: Safety of Gas Transmission Pipelines: Repair Criteria, Integrity Management Improvements, Cathodic Protection, Management of Change, and Other Related Amendments.
+Amdt.
+No. 192-132] RIN 2137-AF39 Pipeline Safety: Safety of Gas Transmission Pipelines: Repair Criteria, Integrity Management Improvements, Cathodic Protection, Management of Change, and Other Related Amendments.
 PHMSA published this rule on August 24, 2022.
-The effective date of the final rule is nine months after date of publication in the Federal Register.
-NW Natural is currently evaluating the rulemaking and anticipates updates to standards and procedures to document compliance with the rulemaking.
+NW Natural is in compliance with the rule as published.